Position:

 Soil Type:

 They can tolerate various soil types, including sandy, loamy, and rocky soils, as long as there is good drainage.
 However, they prefer soils that are rich in organic matter.
-Adding compost or well-rotted manure to the soil before planting can help improve its fertility and structure, providing a better environment for Kalamata olive trees to grow and produce healthy fruit.
-A pH 6 – 8.0 is ideal for these trees.
+Adding compost or well-rotted manure to the soil before planting can improve soil fertility and structure, creating a better environment for Kalamata olive trees to grow and produce healthy fruit.
+A pH of 6 –8.0 is ideal for these trees.

 Watering:

 Once your Kalamata olive tree is established (usually after the first year), water deeply but infrequently.
-Allow the soil to dry out slightly between waterings to encourage the roots to grow deeper into the soil in search of moisture.
-Water deeply every 1-2 weeks during the growing season (Spring to Autumn), depending on weather conditions and soil moisture levels.
+Allow the soil to dry slightly between waterings to encourage roots to grow deeper in search of moisture.
+Water deeply every 1-2 weeks during the growing season (Spring to Autumn), depending on weather and soil moisture.
 In hot and dry climates, more frequent watering may be necessary.
 Apply enough water to moisten the soil to a depth of at least 30-45 cm

 Fertilising: